PriyaLakr/Manhattan-plot/README.md

 🐍 Python script for generating manhattan plot 🤓 Written in python 3

-Input -> csv file containing SNPs information such as their chromosomal location, p-values, etc. Currently acceptable formats include .csv, .tsv, .txt
+Input -> File containing SNPs information such as their chromosomal location, p-values, etc. Currently acceptable formats include .csv, .tsv, .txt

 Output -> A manhattan plot in .png format with colored and black-white format